jzadeh/aktaion/README.md

-# Aktaion: POC for singatureless exploit detection an
+# Aktaion: Open Source Tool For "Singatureless" Exploit Detection

 Aktaion is a lightweight JVM based project for detecting exploits (and more generally attack behaviors).
 The project is meant to be a learning/teaching tool on how to blend multiple sectuirty singals and behaviors into an expressive framework for intrusion detection.